-The Geography, Geology and the Environment section of the School has its own building (the William Smith Building) that contains well-equipped laboratories and lecture theatres to cater for all geology/geoscience teaching.
+The Geography, Geology and the Environment section of the School has its own building (the William Smith Building) that contains well-equipped laboratories and lecture theatres to cater for all geology teaching.
 This concentration of teaching into one building enables students to identify with a specific base within the University.

-M.Geology students have access to the master's laboratory to work in during their Level 7 studies, including a dedicated personal computer.
 The foyer provides pleasant surroundings for students to meet and socialise with their peers.
 The Office is open continuously during the week from 9 am to 5 pm to answer student queries and deal with administrative tasks.